michaeldmcqueen/resources.gmt.com-website/_woh_resources/5-helpful-resources/frequently-asked-questions.md

 ### What if the camp I want is full?

 All trips are filled on a first-come, first-served basis, so register early.
 However, if you register for a full trip, we’ll give you a choice: Join the waiting list for your first choice, or register for your second-choice camp.
 Call us.
-We’re eager to help\!&nbsp;
+We’re eager to help!&nbsp;

 ---

 ### Can participants be more involved?

-Yes\!
+Yes!
 There are many ways participants can be more involved in the camp:&nbsp;

 * There may be a couple skits during the programs for any participants that enjoy acting.&nbsp;
-* There will be a lip-sync battle during the week\!
+* There will be a lip-sync battle during the week!
 If any participants, or your entire group, want to prepare a little something for this, the camp staff will just need to approve your song (at camp) beforehand.&nbsp;
-* Bring fun stuff for theme dinners\!
+* Bring fun stuff for theme dinners!
 There will be 3 evenings where participants can have fun dressing up: Christmas Monday, Wacky Wednesday, and Tropical Thursday.&nbsp;

 ---